Agnes Huntington: Career

-Not the least drag upon her time was correspondence involved in answers to the many letters she received from girls about how to adopt the stage, asking her advice regarding the qualifications necessary and the best means of procuring engagements.
-These letters she felt it a duty to answer.
-She encouraged none with false hopes, but represented the trials and labors of stage life fully and clearly, so that the frivolous were deterred, while the truly ambitious were encouraged.
-Most careful and painstaking in every effort, she abhorred nothing so much as a sham, and would not tolerate meretricious advertising or any tricks of the trade, so often resorted to by actors for the sake of notoriety.
-She trusted entirely to the excellence of her productions, upon which she spared no expense in staging, and in which her entire fortune was invested, and to her own merit, for recognition and patronage.
-She had in her efforts shown English opéra comique to be a high grade of entertaining amusement.
+She also spent her time responding to the many letters she had received from girls who sought advice about becoming an actress.
+She did not encourage anyone with false hopes, and she represented the labour of stage life fully and clearly.

-Huntington was tall, fair and of commanding presence.
-Her voice was a pure, clear, strong and thoroughly cultivated contralto.
-In London, her social successes were as great as her professional ones.
-Among her intimate friends, there were the Baroness Burdett-Coutts, the Duchess of Westminster, and other prominent personages.
-She served as director of the New York Symphony Society, and the Institute of Musical Arts and others.
+Huntington was considered at the time to be tall, fair and of commanding presence.
+She sang as a contralto in most of the performances she sang in, and in London, she developed her social life significantly.
+Among her intimate friends, there were the Baroness Burdett-Coutts, and the Duchess of Westminster.
+She served as director of the New York Symphony Society, and the Institute of Musical Arts.

 Personal life

 On November 15, 1892, in Saint Thomas Church, Manhattan, she married attorney Paul Drennan Cravath, with whom she had one daughter, Vera Agnes Huntington Cravath (b.
 1895).
 Following marriage, she became a director of several charities, and contributed to many charitable societies.
 She was an animal activist, and a member of the Colony Club.
 Huntington was Episcopalian, and opposed women's suffrage.

 As reported on page one of The New York Times, the couple became legally and permanently separated, in 1926, while remaining married.
 Their daughter, then separated from her first husband, moved in with her father, until her second marriage the following year.

 She resided at 105 E. Thirty-ninth Street, in New York City, with a country estate in Locust Valley, Long Island, New York.
 Huntington died in Manhattan, on March 10, 1953.